Lorenniffy205/javascript-practice/README.md

 ## Conclusion

-Following this guide will help you build a strong foundation as a Software Development Engineer in Test and prepare you for the challenges ahead.
+Following this guide will help you build a strong foundation as a Software Development Engineer in Test and prepare you for the challenges ahead